benedetto-moschella/file-management-agent/README.md

 ## ✨ Key Features

--   **🤖 Tool-Using Agent**: The agent can perform **CRUD** (Create, Read, Update, Delete) operations on files and answer complex questions based on the content of multiple files within a sandboxed workspace.
+-   **🤖 Tool-Using Agent**: The agent can perform CRUD operations on files and perform semantic searches to answer complex questions based on file content within a sandboxed workspace.
+-   **🧠 RAG Pipeline**: The agent uses a **Retrieval-Augmented Generation (RAG)** pipeline to answer questions.
+Files are automatically chunked, vectorized using `Sentence-Transformers`, and indexed in a `FAISS` vector store for efficient and accurate semantic search.
 -   **🏗️ Modern Architecture**: Utilizes the modern LangChain stack with `AgentExecutor` and `create_openai_tools_agent`.
 Tools are robustly defined using `StructuredTool` and `Pydantic` schemas to ensure reliable argument handling.
 -   **🛡️ Safety Guardrail**: The agent implements a "guardrail" that pre-emptively analyzes user requests.
 It actively declines to answer irrelevant or off-topic questions and explains why.
 -   **⚡ 2-LLM Architecture**: To optimize for cost and latency, the agent uses a two-model architecture:
     -   A fast and lightweight model (**`gpt-3.5-turbo`**) for the initial classification of the query's topic.
     -   A powerful model (**`gpt-4o`**) for complex reasoning and tool use, engaged only when necessary.
--   **🖥️ CLI Interface**: An interactive command-line interface (`chat_interface/cli.py`) for easy testing and conversation with the agent.
--   **🌐 MCP Server**: A built-in MCP server (`server/mcp_server.py`) allows the agent to be used by compatible third-party clients like Cursor.
+-   **🐳 Production-Ready Deployment**: The project is fully containerized with **Docker**, allowing for easy and reproducible deployment.
--   **✅ Comprehensive Test Suite**: The project includes a full `pytest` suite covering both the individual tools and the agent's core logic.
+-   **✅ Comprehensive Test & Evaluation Suite**: The project includes a full `pytest` suite for unit testing and a dedicated script (`evaluate.py`) for performance evaluation.

 ## 📂 Project Structure